Goldwater Scholarship Fuels Chemical Engineering Major’s Drive for Discovery

 Onffroy is the latest Bucknellian to be named a Goldwater Scholar by the Barry Goldwater Scholarship & Excellence in Education Foundation.
 Established by Congress in honor of the longtime senator from Arizona, the scholarship is awarded to sophomores and juniors who intend to pursue research careers in mathematics, natural sciences or engineering.
 Just over 400 awards were bestowed this year from a pool of more than 1,250 nominees, making the Goldwater one of the most competitive scholarships for undergraduate STEM majors.

-Philip Onffroy '22 is the latest in a string of Bucknellians to be named a Goldwater Scholar.
+Current student Philip Onffroy '22 is among the record seven Bucknellians to earn NSF GRFP grants.
 Photo by Emily Paine, Communications

 Onffroy was nominated for the award by Bucknell and received hours of help refining his application from Director of Undergraduate Fellowship Research Margaret Marr.
 But the evidence for his application's merit was amassed in the hands-on research Onffroy has engaged in since his first semester at Bucknell.